HugoLaurencon/Word-boundaries-information/README.md

 For almost every file, some commented lines at the end show examples of how functions were called.

-The file ```Word-boundaries-information/get_quantized/get_quantized.ipynb``` is a jupyter notebook file, and can be ideally opened with Google Colab, which makes it very easy to install all the dependencies.

 A folder containing the checkpoints for every model, the files necessary for the construction of the tasks, the quantized and the scores for every task and model, will be released soon.